twrecked/hass-pwrstat/README.md

 You can use the [Network UPS Tools](https://www.home-assistant.io/integrations/nut/).

 And I did for the longest time and it works well.
 I just found it a little too powerful for my needs.
-I have 2 PCs each with a Cyberpower UPS on them so it was simpler to monitor them in home _Home Assistant_ so a lot of the extra functionality was moot.
+I have 2 PCs each with a Cyberpower UPS on them and it ended up being simpler to monitor them in _Home Assistant_ so a lot of the extra functionality was moot.
 I also found it would infrequently lock up the USB connection.

 ## Introduction